CharlotteGore/orderable/Readme.md

   Creates a drag/drop reorderable list.
 Callbacks for reorder and delete.
 Helpful utilities to help keep a separate array in sync with the operations performed by the user.

+  A class of 'moving' is added to elements being moved to help styling.

 ## Installation

     $ component install charlottegore/orderable